Fishing in Belize

 Belize Sport Fishing at Glover’s Reef

-Although Slickrock’s program focuses on Belize diving, sea kayaking, snorkeling, surfing, and windsurfing, avid fishermen will not be disappointed!
+Belize fishing is famous among avid anglers.
+And Glover’s Reef is the best of the best.
+Although Slickrock’s program focuses on Belize diving, sea kayaking, snorkeling packages, surfing, and windsurfing, avid fishermen will not be disappointed!
 Our island is surrounded by a National Marine Reserve, and as a result, the fish populations are the healthiest in Belize (according to the National Fisheries Department).
 All fishing is catch-and-release only, and sport fishermen will be rewarded with non-stop action!
 The only exception to the catch-and-release rule are Lionfish.
 They are an invasive species and everyone is encouraged to spear as many as they can.
+We provide the spear guns or you can bring your own.

 We have a fleet of fishing kayaks.
 See kayak fishing on a separate page.